flexlab-ruc/TelloDroneJavaConnect/README.md

 # TelloDroneJavaConnect

+## :warning: queue system is not tested yet!

 **August 2019: Added support for front camera on drone**

 A brief example of how to program a Tello drone with Java.